-Park Docent/Naturalist - Volunteers with this title may lead hikes, tours, and/or provide interpretive programs at the parks, historic sites and open space reserves - and may even be involved in presentations or ongoing research and development.
-We are currently recruiting docents Volunteer for Rancho de los Peñasquitos Adobe and Rancho Guajome Adobe.
-Docents lead tours of the historic adobes, create public presentations and brochures, work with school children, and help coordinating special events.
+Park Docent/Naturalist – Docents and Naturalists may lead hikes, tours, and/or provide interpretive programs at the parks, historic sites, and open-space reserves.
+In some cases, they may be involved in presentations or ongoing research and development.
+The most common places where people volunteer their time are Rancho de los Peñasquitos Adobe and Rancho Guajome Adobe.
+Docents lead tours of the historic adobes, create public presentations and brochures, work with school children, and help coordinate special events.
 Ongoing training is provided.

 Community and Teen Center Assistant – Just like our community, there is so much happening at the community and teen centers.
 Some ways to help are through administrative support, maintenance, gardening, coaching, and special event work.
 Choose the center that works best for you from Fallbrook Community Center, Lakeside Community and Teen Center, Spring Valley Community and Teen Center, and Valley Center Community Hall and Park!

 Park Assistant - Provide services in partnership with staff by providing visitors with information, assistance, and services.
 This is accomplished by encouraging compliance with park rules and regulations, acting as a contact if emergencies occur when a ranger or site supervisor is off duty, and, when trained and authorized, collecting fees, maintaining facilities and/or landscaping, removing litter, making simple repairs, and performing light housekeeping and janitorial duties or other work as assigned to support park operations.
 Take a look at all of our parks and find the sites that best fit you!